sumup-oss/circuit-ui/MIGRATION.md

 Automatically transforms your source code to Circuit UI's latest APIs

 Options:
+  --language, -l   The programming language of the files to be transformed
+                       [string] [required] [choices: "TypeScript", "JavaScript"] --path, -p       A path to the folder that contains the files to be transformed                           [string] [default: "."]
   --transform, -t  The transform to be applied to the source code
-                            [string] [required] [choices: "button-variant-enum"] --language, -l   The programming language of the files to be transformed [string] [required] [choices: "TypeScript", "JavaScript"] --path, -p       A path to the folder that contains the files to be transformed                           [string] [default: "."]
+                            [string] [required] [choices: "button-variant-enum"]
 ```

 You can only run one codemod at a time and we encourage you to apply the transforms incrementally and review the changes before continuing.
 The codemods don't cover all edge cases, so further manual changes might be necessary.

+Tip: Provide the `--transform`/`-t` argument at the end of the command, so that as you run further codemods you can easily replace the last argument and reuse the command to run the next codemod.

 ## From v1.x to v2